-Oxford Research Group celebrates 30 years of building trust between policy-makers, military and civil society and academics in 2012.
-ORG works to address the toughest security questions using detailed research and drawing on deep understanding of how human beings behave.
+Oxford Research Group (ORG) celebrates over 30 years of building trust between policy-makers, military and civil society and academics.
+Founded in 1982, ORG works to address the toughest security questions using detailed research and drawing on deep understanding of how human beings behave.

-No-one else,” says ORG’s founder Dr Scilla Elworthy, “puts such a priority on this combination of political analysis and understanding of human behaviour.
+No-one else puts such a priority on this combination of political analysis and understanding of human behaviour.
 The results are original insights into what is possible.